vhartman/vhartman.github.io/_notes/2024-07-11-simd-and-parallel-things.md

 Compared to 'traditional' parallelization over multiple cores, they do parallel collision checking using vectorization with SIMD.

 Since they took a while to open-source their code, I made some experiments myself, which is in very rough shape, but can be found [on github](https://github.com/vhartman/simd-experiments).
-This shows a ~10x speedup on 2D collision checking (albeit not demoed in a motion planning setting).
+This shows a ~10x speedup on 2D collision checking (albeit not demoed in a motion planning setting). {% include sidenote.html text='There will be a full post on this at some point, and I\'ll hopefully also clean the mess there up a bit.'%}

 In the rest of the note, I want to organize a few links on SIMD blog-posts, posts on how to achieve high performance implementations of various algorithms (matmul for example), and a large part of robotics papers/algorithms.

+There are likely many, many more very relevant and very interesting posts/papers and other forms of writeups.
+These are just the ones I stumbled across.

 #### Generic cool performance related literature
 - A while ago there was a discussion on hackernews of an old (2011) post on [SIMD vs SIMT vs SMT](https://yosefk.com/blog/simd-simt-smt-parallelism-in-nvidia-gpus.html).
 However, the consensus seems to be that quite a lot of things have changed since then, and the differences between the different programming models are not as distinguished anymore since the three different approaches borrowed many things from each other.